ecs-vlc/iridis101/README.md

 	sbatch launch.sh

 You'll get email status updates when the job starts and finishes.
 From the login node you'll see a log file is created in the directory you ran `sbatch` and eventually see the trained model file once it gets created.
+You can watch the log file get filled up with:

+	tail slurm-<slurm_job_id>.log

+using the job id printed by sbatch when you ran it.

+Other useful things:

+	- `squeue` lets you look at the queue
+	- `scancel` lets you cancel a queued/running job based on the job id
+	- when a job is running you can ssh into the node (look at squeue to see which node) and run `top` and `nvidia-smi` to monitor resource usage
+	- `nvidia-smi -dmon` is really useful for monitoring throughput